 Other Criteria for Scholarships

-Submit a strong statement of purpose (SoP), the essay that you will be submitting to University and they will read it and base their decisions on this.
+Submit a strong statement of purpose (SoP) – universities will read and base a large portion of their decision on this.

-You should have fantastic letters of recommendation (LoR) from professors or perhaps your working professional from your professors and your boss and so on.
+You should have fantastic letters of recommendation (LoR) from professors or your superiors at work.

 4 Scholarships Search Mistakes

-Very important don’t write a cookie cutter application and expect it to work for everything.
+Another very important thing to keep in mind is NOT to write a cookie cutter application and expect it to work.

 What is a cookie cutter application?

-This professor that professor get the same thing from me it doesn’t make sense you have to you have to modulate and personalize and customize your application for the particular department or the area of research that you’re applying interested in applying for.
+You have to modulate and customise your application for the particular department or the area of research that you’re interested in applying for.

 They will make their decisions based on how strong your profile is so don’t quit, keep trying.